DJAtomica1/MySimpleSnakeGame/README.md

-its just simple JS game made from Scratch
+its just simple Snake game made out of JS from Scratch